AntonioFalcaoJr/EventualShop/README.md

 >
 > Event Sourcing ensures that all changes to application state are stored as a sequence of events.
 Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes.
 >
 > Fowler, Martin.
-"Eventsourcing," *martinfowler.com*, last edited on 12 Dec 2005.
+"Eventsourcing", *martinfowler.com*, last edited on 12 Dec 2005.
 > https://martinfowler.com/eaaDev/EventSourcing.html

 <br>